lapinek/platform-scripting/README.md

 > At the time of writing, the 6.5 version of AM is using Rhino version 1.7R4.

-AM supports two basic authentication workflows: `chains` and `trees`.

-The server-side scripts can accept data from the client side via a well-known variable in Authentication Chains or from the shared state object in Authentication Trees.
+The server-side scripts can accept data from the client-side ones, but the way the data is sent and received depends on the type of the authentication flow.

+### Authentication Chains and Authentication Trees

+AM supports two types of authentication: with [Authentication Modules and Chains](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#about-authentication-modules-and-chains) and with [Authentication Nodes and Trees](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-about-authentication-trees).

+A scriptable authentication module can use a pair of client-side and server-side scripts.
+Data collected with the client-side script can be submitted to the server as a single input and become available to the server-side script as a well-known variable.

+A scriptable authentication node in a tree can run arbitrary JavaScript on the client-side and receive data back by using interactive features named [callbacks](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-node-callbacks), as described in [Sending and Executing JavaScript in a Callback](https://backstage.forgerock.com/docs/am/6.5/auth-nodes/index.html#client-side-javascript) in Authentication Node Development Guide.

+In the following examples we will implement both.

 ### Scripting Authentication Chain Example